 - Story telling quality: In one image, does your concept tell the complete story?
 A picture is worth a thousand words, so one image can capture depth of story.
 It will simply take some time in thought, and some well developed shots.

-The following three images all expound on the concept of love.
+The following images all expound on the concept of love.
 Each is an independent story.
 Each effectively reaches its audience.
 Take a moment to evaluate each image based on the 7 criteria before reading the project creation description.

 - Concept: Love